 Then switch hands and with the mitt on your right hand, start at the top of your right foot, and apply moving up your body, finishing on your left arm, chest, and neck.

 You want to work with two-three pumps at a time.

 As you work up your leg and arms, avoid your knee and elbow until there is very little product left on the mitt, then apply to those areas.
-This helps make sure they blend evenly.
+This will ensure an even application.

-Finally, be careful applying to your face.
-You don’t need as much product as you may think.
+Finally, you can use this on your face, but be careful.
 Start with one pump, and go from there, paying close attention to your hairline and ears.

 When you’re done, throw on a loose fitting dress – and skip a bra for a few hours.
 I keep an old tank dress from when I was pregnant on hand just for this.

 With the Loving Tan formula, you let it sit for 2 hours (it drys almost right away) and then hop in the shower to rinse it off.
 The tan continues to build over the next few hours.

 Shop this Post